 February Update of Adobe XD

-This month, we’re bringing additional depth to our stakeholder experience with pinned comments in shared prototypes, a feature that allows stakeholders to link comments to a specific point on the artboard, while also introducing a whole host of new features in our Windows 10 app, bringing it closer to feature alignment with our popular Mac app.
+This month, we’re bringing additional depth to our stakeholder experience with pinned annotations in shared prototypes, a feature that allows stakeholders to link comments to a specific point on the artboard, while also introducing a whole host of new features in our Windows 10 app, bringing it closer to feature parity with our popular Mac app.

 We’re excited about this month’s release, and we hope you’ll love it, too!